Breast Augmentation Q&A - Dr. Hayes answers 10 of the most popular realself breast augmentation questions.

 After breast augmentation, a small group of patients will notice that one or both sides begin to harden.
 It's possible to determine if you have a capsular contracture by consulting with your surgeon, who will examine you to see if one side feels more firm than the other.

-I ALWAYS take precautionary steps in the operating room to address the causes of capsular contracture.
+I ALWAYS take ALL precautionary steps in the operating room to address the causes of capsular contracture.
 This includes keeping the pocket dry by using meticulous hemostasis.
 Covering each nipple with a waterproof dressing (Tegaderm) and using a "no touch" technique when handling the implant.
 This involves using a Keller funnel.
 A Keller funnel allows the surgeon to place the implant inside the breast without touching it.
-The implant is also rinsed in antibiotic solution before it is placed (bacitracin, cefazolin, gentamicin).
+The implant is also rinsed in antibiotic solution before it is placed.
 With all of these precautions the capsular contracture rate is less than 5%.

 5. Advice for Exercise After Breast Augmentation?

 After breast augmentation most women are back to their everyday activities after 24 hours.
 For the first two weeks after surgery I recommend that patients only do light cardio activities, like walking or taking a gentle hike.
 It’s important to avoid activities that raise your heart rate or blood pressure during this time.
-After four weeks you can resume lower body workouts and full cardio, but should avoid any workouts that work the chest (planks, yoga, spinning, and presses).
+After three weeks you can resume lower body workouts, but should avoid any workouts that work the chest (planks, yoga, spinning, and presses).
 It takes six weeks until women can do full chest workouts and any activity without restriction.

 6. How Long Do I Have to Sleep on my Back After Breast Augmentation?